East Sacramento, Sacramento, California: McKinley Park

 McKinley Park is a major 32 acre park located in East Sacramento.
 The park is bordered to the north by McKinley Boulevard, to the south by H Street, by Alhambra Boulevard to the West and 33rd Street to the East.
 There is also a smaller, adjacent park located across 33rd Street.
 A branch of the Sacramento Public Library is located in the north wing of the Clunie Clubhouse, a community center located at the park.
 The library which serves East Sacramento, Midtown, and River Park has 45,000 volumes.
 There is also a small lake and 8 tennis courts.
 The smaller park includes the Shepard Garden and Arts Center.
 The park is a popular place for runners and walkers.

-Quality of life: Greater East Sacramento and McKinley Park are highly sought after neighborhoods due partly to their central freeway location, proximity to the Midtown area and the State Capital corridor.
+Greater East Sacramento and McKinley Park are highly sought after neighborhoods due partly to their central freeway location, proximity to the Midtown area and the State Capitol corridor.
 East Sac home prices have seen the largest price appreciations relative to size of any area in Sacramento.
 Additionally the Midtown factor, an area which has seen an explosion in the number of fine dining offerings, monthly social events and public art and performance offerings, weighs heavily on the popularity of East Sac due in part to its relative ease of access to this area via bike, public transportation or just walking.
 Schools, community activities, a relative sense of security and the number of outdoor, social and recreational diversions make for a pleasant mix of outdoor offering that encourage and foster a strong sense of community.